 - It’s critical you use specific metrics for defining your success criteria.
 This can be number of users registered, specific revenue received, downloads created – just ensure they tie to something that actual has real value not perceived value.
 An example of this going wrong is making page views your metric for a membership site.
 If you have 1M page views but 2 signups that metric is the wrong one to define success from.

 - As simple as it sounds defining the timeline your test will be conducted is as important as having a battery in your watch – you’ll have a watch but you’ll never be able to tell the time.
-Without it you can easily spend too much time on creating an MVP or falsely skew your success criteria. i.e. if the success criteria is 25 signup but you don’t have a timeframe of which to accomplish that it’s a pointless test to conduct in the first place.
+Without it you can easily spend too much time on creating an MVP or falsely skew your success criteria. i.e. if the success criteria is 25 signup but you don’t have a time-frame of which to accomplish that it’s a pointless test to conduct in the first place.

 6. Measure Your Results, Conclude Decisions and Actions, and Document Your Validated Learning